MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 1. Exports
       * Limit is as defined in the [capacity policy](#capacity-policy).

-When Kusto detects that some operation has exceeded the allowed concurrent operation, Kusto will respond with a 429 HTTP code.
+When the cluster detects that some operation has exceeded the allowed concurrent operation, it will respond with a 429 ("Throttled") HTTP code.
-The client should retry the operation after some backoff.
+In such cases, the client should retry the operation after some backoff.